 At EUROCONTROL, we support military authorities on the implementation of the air-ground voice channel spacing (AGVCS) provisions applicable to State aircraft and military infrastructure.
 Such guidance is available in our Guidelines on 8.33 kHz channel spacing for military operators.

-To support the EUROCONTROL Network Manager’s 8.33 kHz Implementation Support Group (ISG), we regularly collects the most recent 8.33 equipage plans for State aircraft.
+To support the EUROCONTROL Network Manager’s 8.33 kHz Implementation Support Group (ISG), we regularly collect the most recent 8.33 equipage plans for State aircraft.
 The responses show that State aircraft operators are making a significant effort to comply with the 8.33 kHz requirement as regulated in the Commission Implementing Regulation 1079/2012 of 16 November 2012.
 Equipage levels for transport type State aircraft will reach 88.7% by 2020, there is virtual 100% UHF equipage and a significant number of ageing fleets will go out of service before 2025.

 In 1999, some 30 States in the ICAO EUR region enforced the mandatory carriage of 8.33 kHz radios above Flight Level (FL) 245.